Skip to main content

 Gemista (Stuffed Vegetables)

-Tomatoes, bell peppers, and zucchini stuffed with herbed rice, pine nuts, and sometimes minced meat, baked with olive oil.
-A summer staple showcasing Greece's fresh produce.
+Tomatoes, bell peppers, and zucchini hollowed out and filled with herbed rice, pine nuts, and sometimes minced meat, then baked in olive oil.
+It's a summer dish that leans on whatever produce is at its peak.

 Pastitsio